mpaldridge/mpaldridge.github.io/docs/_posts/2022-11-27-union-closed.md

 $$ h\big((1-p)^2\big) \geq \frac{1-p}{1-\psi} h(p) , \qquad (*) $$

 but leave $(\ast)$ to a computer verification.
-Alweiss, Huang and Sellke have the same lemma; I'm not totally clear on the extent to which they rely on computer verification.
-(I would like to see a a proper information-theoretic proof of the inequality $(\ast)$.
+(Alweiss, Huang and Sellke have the same lemma; it looks like they use computer verificiation too, except that Chase and Lovett say that Alweiss, Huang and Sellke have an actual proof, so I'm a bit confused.
+I would like to see a a proper information-theoretic proof of the inequality $(\ast)$.
 It seems pretty innocuous at first look -- even at second look -- but I've just interupted writing this for 20 minutes to try and prove it and made no progress, so...)

 Here's a graph of